-One thing I do to save time this time of year is use grocery pickup instead of fighting the crowds.
-Lately I’ve been using Walmart’s pickup because it’s FREE with a $30 minimum order and Walmart also has good prices on household items.
+One thing I do to save time this time of year is to use grocery pickup instead of fighting the crowds.
+Lately, I’ve been using Walmart’s pickup because it’s FREE with a $30 minimum order and Walmart also has good prices on household items.
 If you’ve never tried it, you can get $10 off your first order here!

 Be charitable & be grateful

 Approach the holidays with kindness in your heart, focusing on what you can do to make those around you happy.
 Think about all of the good things you have in your life already and be grateful for what you have.

 The holidays have a way of reminding us of what we are missing, loved ones who have passed, a family of our own we long for, etc. The reality is that life can be hard.
 It can also be really good.
 I’d never discourage you from allowing yourself to feel the feelings of loss and processing them, but I would also encourage you to think about all of the blessings you do have in your life and try to focus on those.